dna-storage/dnastorage/README.md

 # System Requirements

 ## Hardware Requirements
-DORIS requires only a standard computer with enough RAM and compute power to support the needed operations.
+The dnastorage module requires only a standard computer with enough RAM and compute power to support the needed operations.
+However, encoding or decoding large files may perform poorly, necessitating a more capable system.

 ## Software Requirements
 ### OS Requirements